Spacetime evolution of lepton number densities and wave packet-like effects for neutrino flavor and chiral oscillations in quantum field theory: Lepton Number Density

-where $\mathbf{e}^T_2=(0,1,0)$ is the unit vector.
-To perform the integration over $q'$ and $q$ we must assume two properties about the Gaussian distributions.
+To perform the integration over $q'$ and $q$ in Eq.(\ref{Eq:LinearDensity}) we must assume two properties about the Gaussian distributions.
 First, the distributions are sharply peaked around the mean momentum value $q^0$, i.e., $\sigma_q \ll q^0$.
 Second, the width (variance) of the distribution $\sigma_q$ does not change in spacetime.
 Those two assumptions allow us to approximate the $q'$ and $q$ integration as Gaussian; because,